 As a result, a bigger proportion of our net worth may be in our digital assets.
 Yet most of us don’t prepare wills (only 44% do) and if we do, we may not fully address these assets in our estate planning documents.

-Estate planning for our digital property follows a similar process as planning for our physical assets but there are unique challenges.
-The legal landscape is still unsettled, outpaced by technology advances that produce a myriad of digital assets.
+Estate planning for our digital assets follows a similar process as planning for the distribution of our physical assets but there are unique challenges.
+The legal landscape is still unsettled, outpaced by technological advances that produce a myriad of digital assets.

 Take banking, for example.
 If we are doing our banking online exclusively, there is no paper trail for our loved ones to locate these accounts easily after we die.
 Getting access requires security questions and passwords that are readily available.
 Historically, we could find the latest financial statements to guide us to the assets at the bank.

 Related Post: Guide to Estate Planning in 6 Steps

 Creating A Plan for Digital Assets In 5 Steps

 I will guide you through five steps so that your digital assets, those of value, monetary and/or sentimental, can be properly addressed for your loved ones.